-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice managers shared responsibility for the day to day running of the service.
+The principal dentists had overall responsibility for the management and clinical leadership of the practice.
+The practice manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Dedicated staff held the lead roles and oversight for areas including safeguarding, infection control and radiation protection.
+Dedicated staff held the lead roles and oversight for areas including safeguarding, infection control, complaints handling and radiation protection.

 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor and maintain the quality of the service and make improvements where needed.
-The practice had robust governance arrangements and an annual plan for carrying out risk assessments, audits and reviews.
+The practice had robust governance arrangements and systems for carrying out risk assessments, audits and reviews.
 The outcomes from these were shared on a regular basis for learning and improvement.